cameron/databacon/README.md

 ### Databacon

-Wraps datahog in a beautiful, class-based interface.
+This repo; wraps the datahog library in a beautiful, class-based interface.

 ## Example